Ultimate Size Guide for Choosing Ski Equipment

 1. Adult skis

-When calculating the length of one's skis, it can be done in approx. 3 different ways.
-All ways that give different results, depending on how much energy you want to spend on finding the perfect size.
-The first method is the rule of thumb, which says you should find skis that fit you from chin to eyes, depending on your level.
-If you are a beginner, it should go to the chin, the practiced to the mouth and the expert to the eyes.
-However, too many are unsure about this method, as the length of one's skis depends on many other variables than just one's height.
-This leads to method two, which uses 6 different variables to give the most accurate answer to your ideal ski length.
-This is also the method we use to be able to find skis just for you!
-The last method is the most comprehensive, but also the best.
-You only know how long your skis should be when you have tested several different lengths in all kinds of weather and terrain.
-So if you have the opportunity to take 4-5 pairs of skis with you on holiday, we would definitely recommend this method, otherwise you will be able to see below how we most accurately calculate your ideal ski length!
+When calculating the length of your skis, it can be done in about 3 different ways.
+All methods give different results, depending on how much effort you want to put into finding the perfect size.
+The first method is the rule of thumb, which says you should find skis that reach from your chin to your eyes, depending on your level.
+If you are a Beginner, they should reach your chin, Skilled to the mouth, and Master to the eyes.
+However, there are too many uncertainties with this method, as the length of your skis depends on many other variables than just your height.
+This leads to method two, which is based on 6 different variables to give the most precise answer to your ideal ski length.
+This is also the method we use to find skis just for you!
+The last method is the most comprehensive but also the best.
+You only really know how long your skis should be when you have tested several different lengths in all kinds of weather and terrain.
+So if you have the opportunity to take 4-5 pairs of skis on vacation, we highly recommend this method, otherwise, you can see below how we most accurately calculate your ideal ski length!

 How to calculate your ideal ski length

-When we have to make such a precise calculation of your ski length, there are 6 different variables we take as a starting point.
-The relevant variables to look at are your Level, Type, Turn radius, Weight, Ambition level and of course height.
-If you don't have control of your values yourself, you can take our ski-finder test which will give you all the answers!
+When we need to make a precise calculation of your ski length, there are 6 different variables we base it on.
+The relevant variables to look at are your Level, Type, Turn radius, Weight, Ambition level, and of course height.
+If you are not sure about your values, you can take our ski-finder test which gives you all the answers!

-Level tells you how long a ski you will be able to control.
-Now your technique is better on skis, now you will be able to control a longer ski and thus also be able to ski faster.
-On the other hand, where your technique is not quite optimal yet, you would like to have a shorter ski as this is easier to control.
-If you are of the level Beginner, you must subtract 20cm from your height, Practiced is minus 15cm and finally as an Expert you must subtract 10cm.
+Level indicates how long a ski you will be able to control.
+The better your technique is on skis, the longer a ski you will be able to control and thus also be able to ski faster.
+On the other hand, if your technique is not quite optimal yet, you will want a shorter ski as it is easier to control.
+If you are at the Beginner level, you should subtract 20cm from your height, Skilled is minus 15cm, and finally, as a Master, you should subtract 10cm.

-The type of ski you are looking for also has a bearing on the length, as a longer ski gives more buoyancy on the snow.
-If it is piste skis you are looking for, do not change the length, but if you are now looking for an all mountain ski, you must add 3 cm so that the ski has better buoyancy out in the soft snow.
-For off-piste and twintip skis, you must add a full 6cm to the ski length, for optimal buoyancy.
+The type of ski you are looking for also affects the length, as a longer ski provides more lift on the snow.
+If you are looking for piste skis, you should not change the length, but if you are looking for an all-mountain ski, you should add 3cm for better lift in soft snow.
+For off-piste and twin-tip skis, you should add a full 6cm to the ski length for optimal lift.

-Turn radius is only relevant to take into account for piste skis, and should not be included in the equation if you are looking for the other types of skis.
-Turn radius says something about how easy the ski is to turn.
-A low turn radius is designed for small turns and it is therefore advantageous to choose a ski that is 3cm shorter.
-With medium turn radius, which is a ski that can be used for all sales turns, you must not change the ski length.
-Finally, there is a large turning radius, which is designed for large, fast turns with good speed.
-Here, you would benefit from choosing a ski that is 3 cm longer.
+Turn radius is only relevant to consider for piste skis and should not be included in the equation if you are looking for other types of skis.
+The turn radius indicates how easy the ski is to turn with.
+A low turn radius is designed for small turns, and it is therefore advantageous to choose a ski that is 3cm shorter.
+With a medium turn radius, which is a ski that can be used for all types of turns, you should not change the ski length.
+Finally, there is a large turn radius, which is designed for large fast turns with good speed.
+Here it is advantageous to choose a ski that is 3cm longer.

-Weight is also important for length, as more weight often means that you will be able to put more effort into the turns and thus want a longer ski.
-If, on the other hand, you are thin compared to your height, it would be advantageous to choose a ski that is 3cm lower, as it will be easier to steer this way.
-At normal weight, you should not change the length, and with a little extra weight, it is a good idea to choose a ski that is 3cm longer.
+Weight also affects the length, as more weight often means you will be able to put more force into the turns and therefore want a longer ski.
+If you are thin compared to your height, it is advantageous to choose a ski that is 3cm shorter, as it will be easier to control this way.
+With normal weight, you should not change the length, and with a little extra weight, it is a good idea to choose a ski that is 3cm longer.

-Level of ambition is the last relevant variable to look at.
-This means that you are looking for a ski that matches your overall level, type, weight and height, or that you would like a slightly shorter ski, because you have no ambitions to go racing.
-If you are with children or your body is not quite as it was before, it is a good idea to choose 'Very calm', which will give you a 6cm shorter ski and thereby make it a lot easier for you.
-If you think that you would like it to be a little below your optimal level, because you don't stand so wild anymore or you just want to ski in a calmer temperature, you can advantageously choose 'Slightly calm' and get a 3cm shorter ski .
-If you are completely fresh and ready to give it a go and challenge your current skiing, you must select 'Similar level' and thus not change the ski length.
+Ambition level is the last relevant variable to look at.
+Here it means whether you are looking for a ski that matches your overall level, type, weight, and height, or whether you still want a slightly shorter ski because you don't have ambitions to race ahead.
+If you are with children or your body is not quite what it used to be, it is a good idea to choose 'Very calm', which will give a 6cm shorter ski and thus make it much easier for you.
+If you think you want it a little below your optimal level, because you, for example, don't ski so wildly anymore or just want to ski at a more relaxed pace, you can advantageously choose 'A little calm' and get a 3cm shorter ski.
+If you are completely fresh and ready to go all out and challenge your current skiing, you should choose 'Corresponding level' and thus not change the ski length.

-For hunger, you add your height to the overall calculation, and then you have your ideal ski length.
-With this length, you can make an interval of +/- 3cm and then you know exactly which length of ski to look for.
-Take our size guide test if you don't want to calculate your value yourself.
+Finally, add your height to the total calculation, and you have your ideal ski length.
+With this length, you can create an interval of +/- 3cm, and then you know exactly what length of skis to look for.
+Take our size guide test if you don't want to calculate your values yourself.

 Size guide for alpine skis

-To find the perfect skis for you, it's not just the length you have to look for, but also level, type and radius.
-See our entire guide to choosing the right skis here!
+To find the perfect skis for you, it's not just the length you should look for, but also the level, type, and radius.
+See our complete guide to choosing the right skis here!

-Do you already know what kind of skis to look for?
+Do you already know what skis to look for?
 Then you can see all our adult skis here!

 2. Children's skis

-Fortunately, finding the length of children's skis is a lot easier than finding the length of adult skis.
-There is not a very big difference between children's skis and thus not very many variables that must be taken into account.
-With children, it is important that the skis are suitably low, so that the child has the opportunity to develop as much as possible!
+Finding the length of children's skis is fortunately a lot easier than finding the length for adult skis.
+There is not much difference in children's skis, and therefore not many variables to consider.
+For children, it is important that the ski is low enough so that the child has the opportunity to develop as much as possible!

-Children's skis must therefore be 30-20cm lower than your child.
-If it is the first time, or the child is very careful, the skis must be approx. 30cm below.
-If the child on the other side has stood several times and has started to have a good handle on it, the skis must be approx. 25cm lower.
-Finally, if the child just has complete control of it, you can choose approx. 20cm lower ski.
-You can take our ski finder test for children and be given exactly which ski we have that suits your child!
+Children's skis should therefore be 30-20cm lower than your child.
+If it is the first time, or the child is very cautious, the skis should be about 30cm shorter.
+If the child, on the other hand, has skied several times and is starting to get a good grip on it, the skis should be about 25cm shorter.
+Finally, if the child is completely in control, you can choose skis about 20cm shorter.
+You can take our ski-finder test for children and get exactly which skis we have that fit your child!

-If you already know what type of ski to look for, you can see all our children's and junior skis here!
+If you already know what type of skis to look for, you can see all our children's and junior skis here!

 3. Ski boots

 Ski boots are always difficult to find the correct size for.
-This is simply because you can't just take the size on the boot as a starting point, as all models fit differently.
-So you may need size 26.5 in one model and size 27 in another model...
+This is simply because you cannot just rely on the size stated on the boot, as all models fit differently.
+So you might need size 26.5 in one model and size 27 in another model...

-We have created a table below which can give you a good starting point for choosing a boot size.
-However, we would always recommend visiting our store and trying the different models as this gives the best result by far!
-If you don't have the opportunity to visit the store, you can measure your foot at home if you have access to a ruler or something else.
-If you also do not have access to a ruler, we have also added a table further down the page where you can see your converted boot size based on your regular shoes.
+We have created a table below that can give you a good starting point for choosing boot size.
+However, we always recommend visiting our store and trying the different models as this gives the best result!
+If you cannot visit the store, you can measure your foot at home if you have access to a ruler or something similar.
+If you don't have access to a ruler, we have also added a table further down the page where you can see your converted boot size based on your regular shoes.

 Measure your foot in CM

-To measure your feet in the easiest way at home, place your heel against a vertical wall.
-You must then lay your ruler or something down next to your foot to see how far it is from the wall to your outermost toe.
-When you measure the foot, you must have the weight out on the forefoot for the best result.
+To measure your foot most easily at home, you should place your heel against a vertical wall.
+Then place your ruler or something similar next to your foot to see how far it is from the wall to your outermost toe.
+When measuring your foot, you should have the weight on the forefoot to get the best result.

-Extra space in the boots is for children and, for example, adults who are looking for a boot that must be very comfortable and you should therefore add 1.5cm to the foot size.
+Extra space in the boots is for children and, for example, adults who are looking for a boot that should be very comfortable, and you should therefore add 1.5cm to the foot size.

-Common is for those of you who are looking for a boot that sits well on the foot, but is not so tight that it becomes too uncomfortable to wear during the day.
-Here you must add 1cm to your foot size.
+Regular is for you who are looking for a boot that fits well on the foot but is not so tight that it becomes uncomfortable to wear throughout the day.
+Here you should add 1cm to your foot size.

-Very tight is for you who want the boot to sit completely tight, so you have full control over the skis, and should therefore only add 0.5cm to the enlargement.
+Very tight is for you who want the boot to fit very closely so that you have full control over the skis, and you should therefore only add 0.5cm to the foot size.

-When you have now measured your foot, and added the extra length, you have your boot size.
+Once you have measured your foot and added the extra length, you have your boot size.
 You can see all our ski boots here!

 Boot size

-If you do not have access to a ruler, you will be able to use the chart below to find your boot size.
-Since it is already really difficult to find the right boots without trying them on, it is even more difficult to do based on this table because just because you use a size 43 in EU shoes, it does not at all mean that it will be comparable to the size of ski boots.
+If you don't have access to a ruler, you can use the table below to find your boot size.
+However, since it is already very difficult to find the right boots without trying them, it is even more difficult to do so based on this table, as just because you wear a size 43 in EU shoes, it does not necessarily mean that it will be comparable to the size of the ski boots.
 However, if you have no other options, this is your best solution.

 Conversion of EU size to ski boot size